-• Renewable Generation Connection Impact Assessments Completed on Time
+Renewable Generation Connection Impact Assessments Completed On Time

 Electricity distributors are required to conduct Connection Impact Assessments (CIAs) within 60 days of receiving a complete application.
-In 2017, Brantford Power completed seven CIAs.
-Six CIAs were completed inside the prescribed time limit, resulting in Brantford Power meeting the standard 85.71% of the time.
+In 2018, Brantford Power completed zero CIAs and therefore achieved 100% compliance with this standard.